Christian-Roedlach/ILPCR/README.md

 ## 4.3 Real-Time Scenario

-The following programs are executed at the real-time scenario.
+The following programs are executed in the real-time scenario.

 ### 4.3.1 Pose Estimation Loop: Program 05_pipeline/01_pipeline.cpp